tuan188/MGCleanArchitecture/README.md

 }
 ```

-ViewModels provide data and functionality to be used by views
+ViewModels provide data and functionality to be used by views:

 ```swift
 struct UserViewModel {